kbroman/Paper_DataOrg/manuscript.md

 Figure 1 displays a portion of a spreadsheet that we got from a collaborator.
-We don't quite remember what those e's were for, but in any case having different date formats within a column can cause headaches later.
+We don't quite remember what those e's were for, but in any case having different date formats within a column makes it more difficult to use the dates in later analyses or data visualizations.

 Use care about dates, and be consistent.